Environmental Management

 Management Approach

-OR has established an environmental management system in accordance with the Quality, Health, Safety, and Environmental (QHSE) Policy.
+OR has established an environmental management system in accordance with the Quality, Security, Safety, Occupational Health, and Environmental (QHSE) Policy OR conducts an annual policy review, taking into account both internal and external factors including global trends, directives from PTT Group and OR, peer reviews and benchmarking, stakeholder engagement, and other relevant considerations.
 The company aims to mitigate and prevent environmental impacts throughout the value chain by maximizing the benefit of natural resources using, in line with the principles of the Bio-Circular-Green Economy, while adhering to waste and pollution control regulations that may affect the environment.
-OR also applies ISO 14001, the environmental management system, as a guideline in operations, which covers petroleum terminals, gas depots, oil depots, OASYS lifestyle business centers, the Lubricant Distribution Centre at Bang Pakong, and Phra Khanong office buildings.
-All of the aforementioned establishments have been certified for environmental management by external organizations (14001 Certification).
+OR also applies an Environmental Management System (ISO 14001) across OR’s establishments, all of which have been certified in accordance with ISO 14001 by external certification bodies.

 OR sets annual environmental performance targets that align with the corporate goal or OR 2030 Goals under the Healthy Environment dimension.
 This target has the objective to create a sustainable environment by increasing renewable energy, reducing greenhouse gas emissions, and decreasing waste generated from business operations by more than one-third compared to the year 2022.
-This includes the implementation of the Quality, Safety, Health, and Environment Management System with the SSHE Performance Database as a system for Environmental Performance Indicators (EPI) data collecting.
-This system covers all establishments operated by OR, encompassing both the oil business and retail operations.
-The Sustainability and Quality, Safety, Health, and Environment department monitors environmental operations and uses the data for analysis to continually enhance environmental management processes.
+This includes the implementation of the Quality, Safety, Health, and Environment Management System.

 Environmental Management of OR